2.1 - Release high-value datasets and enable data-driven innovation

 The Open Data 500 (OD500) is an online survey designed to help identify the types of government data that businesses use.
 The roundtable events and work undertaken by the PC response Taskforce to identify high value data across the academic, business and community sectors has comprehensively addressed this question.
 The PC response Taskforce has also explored attitudes across sectors on a process to identify National Interest Datasets and a subsequent process for their release.
 The Government considers that this has fulfilled the policy need to understand business use of government data in a broad and strategic way, and therefore fulfilled the policy intent of undertaking a second round of the Open Data 500 initiative.

 Development of a High Value Dataset Framework has been delayed as the commitment has been subsumed into the Government’s commitment to establish a National Data Commissioner and subsequently a framework to identify Designated Datasets coming out of the response to the Productivity Commission’s Inquiry into Data Availability and Use.
+The Office of the National Data Commissioner is drawing on previous work from across the APS to reinvigorate efforts in developing a framework for identifying designated datasets.
+The framework is being conceptualised and scoped before thorough stakeholder engagement is undertaken.

 Government: Australian Government agencies, state and territory and local governments.